d-mon-/typeof--/README.md

 | [ES6:fat arrow] \()=>{}                 |      'Function'     |      'Function'     |
 **'Arguments'** type become **'Object'** in **internet explorer < 9**

-the test was made on node.js >= v4.0.0

 ## Important

 typeof-- uses **constructor(.name)** when possible, and is therefore influenced by the change of the constructor function!